 - We also get fewer simultaneous projects, more focus, and more speed of delivery

 Once we got people grouped into several (cross-functional) teams and then collocated in team areas, we actually started making deliveries on projects.
 The PMI would define this reorganization as being projectized.
 But, let us not forget that this is about the teams and creating an environment in which they can deliver value.

-In our Enterprise Agile Workshop that we offered this last Friday, we explain how organizing around teams allows you to estimate, plan, and deliver at a more accurate level of granularity.
+Organizing around teams allows you to estimate, plan, and deliver at a more accurate level of granularity.